 Blend: Multiple varietals blended together!

 Body: How full or heavy the wine feels in your mouth.
-A really nice big flavor in a red wine, may be described as a full bodied red.
-Light, medium, or full bodied are descriptors used.
-Generally whites can be described as lighter in body with reds tending to be described as fuller in body.
+A really nice big flavor in red wine may be described as a full-bodied red.
+Light, medium, or full-bodied are descriptors used.
+Generally, whites can be described as lighter in body with reds tending to be described as fuller in body.